meow1729/facebook-multiple-accounts-manager/README.md

-TODO - build a gui for the scripts.
+TODO -
+-> Database for user accounts
+-> groups etc.
+-> binding to function giving output to the status bar